scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 ## Advanced Configuration

-To further customize the Helm charts, please refer to [How to customize values for Scalar DL and Schema Loading charts](./HelmValuesFiles.md).
+To further customize the Helm charts, please refer to [How to customize values for Scalar DL and Schema Loading Helm charts](./HelmValuesFiles.md).

 ## Uninstall Scalar DL